Sagui-omics/AAAGs_2018/Session4_StatisticalConsiderations/README.md

 ```
 ### Compute the Composite Linkage Disequilibrium Score

-The commented out line will likely not work with a larger date set due to lack of RAM.
+The commented out line will likely not work with a larger dataset due to lack of RAM.

 However, I am including it for illustration purposes as its the first thing many think of